logo

 • Visible Swallowing: Look for regular swallowing.

-• Wet Nappies: Your baby should produce at least six wet nappies a day, indicating they are receiving enough milk.
+• Wet Nappies: Your baby should wet at least six nappies daily, indicating that it is receiving enough milk.

 Troubleshooting Common Latching Issues